sisandla/DjangoCrowdfundingCampaign/README.md

   <h3 align="center">Tutor Student Portal</h3>

   <p align="center">
-    A Tutor Student Portal is tutoring system that allow a tutor to link up with a student or students for the purpose tutoring them virtually or in-person on a certain subject (e.g. Mathematics, Physical Science, History, etc).
+    A Tutor Student Portal is tutoring system that connects a tutor and a student or students.
     <br />
     <a href="https://developer.algorand.org/#"><strong>Explore the docs »</strong></a>
     <br />